Method¶

 import numpy as np

-# Create single Site and Spin System
+# Create a single Site and Spin System

 deuterium = Site(